 Have You Set Yourself Up For Success?

 No matter what your goals are for your business or personal life this year, you need to make sure you’ve set yourself up for success.
-If you’ve stumbled all through the first few months of 2019 and you feel like you’re just not up to the challenge, give yourself a break.
+If you’ve stumbled all through the first few months of the year and you feel like you’re just not up to the challenge, give yourself a break.
 Your willpower hasn’t failed you, your systems have.

 Following up is just one business task you can automate.
 Think about the tools and tactics out there that can make it easier for you to succeed, and put them into practice — after all, no one’s willpower is unending.
 The goal is to work smarter, not harder, and to make the right action, the easy action.
 Here’s to your success!